Freedom of Information

 Your Information Rights

 Under the BC Freedom of Information and Protection of Privacy Act, RSBC 1996, c.
-165 hereafter referred to as the "Act", any person who makes a Freedom of Information (FOI) request has a right of access to records in the custody or under the control of the Village of Pemberton, or any other public body.
-This right of access does not extend to information which is exempted from disclosure under Division 2 of the Act.
+165, any person has the right to access to records in the custody or under the control of the Village or any other public body, except for records which are exempted from disclosure under Division 2 of the Act.
 However, if the information exempted from disclosure can reasonably be severed from a record, an applicant has the right of access to the remainder of the record.

-If research of the requested record takes in excess of three (3) hours, the fourth and subsequent hour(s) are subject to the payment of a fee in accordance with the Schedule of Maximum Fees.
-Additionally, fees may apply for creating, copying, and delivering records.
+If research to locate requested records takes longer than three hours, the fourth and subsequent hours are subject to the payment of a fee.
+Fees may also apply for creating, copying, and delivering records.

 Download the Freedom of Information Bylaw No. 709, 2012.